seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 Why, then, we kill all our women:
 we see how mortal an unkindness is to them;
-if they suffer our departure, death’s the word.
+if they suffer our departure, death's the word.

 **MARK ANTONY**
 I must be gone.